TonyMeiDeveloper/ComputerAvailability/README.md

 7. Edit computers.php.
 Edit user and password.
 8. The perl scripts are run on the comptuers.
 Edit them both so it connects to http://yourdomain.edu/statuschange.php.
 9. Run the scripts.
 10. Check database to see if computers are added.
-Also manunally edit their locations on the map and type of computer whether Mac or PC.
+Also manually edit their locations on the map and type of computer whether Mac or PC.
 11. Your map should display at http://yourdomain.edu/computers.php.
+12. Search online for tutorials on how to secure apache2 server and phpmyadmin and other things as well.